 Artificial Intelligence is a booming technological domain capable of altering every aspect of our social interactions.
 In education, AI has begun producing new teaching and learning solutions that are now undergoing testing in different contexts.
 This working paper, written for education policymakers, anticipates the extent to which AI affects the education sector to allow for informed and appropriate policy responses.

-- Policy Review -
+- Policy reviews -